saurabhclusterone/self-driving-demo/README.md

+This branch is WIP and has no official support.

 This experiment branch is based on the higher level Experiment class.

 # Demo of a Self-Driving Car Steering Model for Clusterone